fractus-io/fidelio/README.rst

 Fidelio Visualizer
 ------------------

-This feature will run a Streamlit app in your browser.
+This feature will run a Streamlit app in your browser.It connects to a database and displays the data in that database.
+If you would like to use your csv files instead there is button in the visualizer to use the csv files.
 By default it will display the data contained in the cve_sample file.
 If a .csv is created with the Csv Converter it will automatically switch to the converted file.

 To run the Fidelio Visualizer use the command: